paterlinimatias/utu-javascript-sdk/README.md

  }).catch((err) => console.log(err))
 ```

-### Hidden Features
+### Sugar

-There are a few different ways to use our sdk.
-Below are some extra sugar functions that you integrate with uTu.
+There are a few different ways to use our uTu SDK.
+Below are some extra functions that make it easier to instrument your Bot.

+The main aim of these is to reduce repetitive field entries.

 #### Configs